dimitri-yatsenko/datajoint-book/book/20-concepts/03-workflows.md

 ### Limitations

-Despite its success, ERM still suffers from fundamental gaps:
+Despite its remarkable success in making database design more intuitive and accessible, the Entity-Relationship Model suffers from several fundamental gaps that have become increasingly problematic as database applications have grown more complex and collaborative.

-- **Conceptual-Implementation Mismatch**: ERM dominates design, but SQL operates on mathematical semantics
+The most significant limitation is the conceptual-implementation mismatch that has plagued database development for decades.
+While ERM has become the dominant approach for conceptual database design, SQL and most relational database systems operate on the mathematical semantics of Codd's original model.
+This creates a fundamental disconnect between how designers think about their domains (in terms of entities and relationships) and how they must express their designs in code (in terms of tables, columns, and constraints).
+The elegant conceptual models must be manually translated into SQL's lower-level primitives, a process that is prone to errors and often results in implementations that don't fully capture the original design intent.

-- **No Temporal Dimension**: Doesn't address when or how entities are created
+A related problem is the lack of temporal dimension in ERM.
+The model focuses on "what entities exist" and "how they relate to each other" but provides no framework for understanding "when entities are created" or "how they evolve over time."
+This static view of relationships becomes problematic in modern applications where the timing and sequence of operations are critical.
+Scientific workflows, business processes, and data pipelines all require understanding not just what exists, but when and how it came to exist.

-- **Static Relationships**: Treats relationships as static rather than operational
+The static nature of ERM relationships also limits its applicability to operational systems.
+Relationships are treated as static connections between entities rather than as dynamic, operational processes.
+This makes it difficult to model workflows where relationships represent information flow, computational dependencies, or temporal sequences of operations.

-- **Translation Complexity**: Converting ERM designs to SQL requires mental translation between entity concepts and relational predicates
+Finally, the translation complexity between ERM designs and SQL implementations creates a significant barrier to effective database development.
+Converting ERM designs to SQL schemas requires mental translation between entity concepts and relational predicates, a process that demands expertise in both domains and often results in implementations that lose the clarity and elegance of the original conceptual design.

 ## The Relational Workflow Model: A Paradigm Shift